 Grooming & Care

-The Sprocker Spaniel is a beautiful and elegant creature which means it requires special grooming attention to maintain its notoriously good looks.
+The Sprocker Spaniel is a beautiful and elegant dog which means it requires special grooming attention to maintain its notoriously good looks.

-To keep their fur from tangling and forming annoying knots, dog owners are required to brush their pup’s hair at least once daily.
-First, by using a pin brush and then a comb to detangle any knots of hair in the coat, especially around the belly area.
+To keep their fur from tangling and forming annoying knots, dog owners are required to brush their dog’s hair at least once daily.
+First, use a pin brush and then a comb to detangle any knots of hair in the coat, especially around the belly area.

 Bathing them once a month would be enough but if they have a light-colored coat, you may need to bathe them when it looks dirty.

-For dental hygiene, their teeth must be brushed at least two to three times a week to prevent bad breath and tooth decay.
+Their teeth must be brushed at least two to three times a week for dental hygiene to prevent bad breath and tooth decay.
 Remember, bad oral health may result in some serious issues such as loss of teeth, infections, and other systemic issues.

 Since these dogs have long floppy ears, dog owners should clean them once a week with a damp towel to avoid infections.
 Also, make sure that no foreign object or wax is not built up in your pup’s ear or it may turn into an infection.